ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 3. CSV Key file.
     - To generate this key, run the _SCAMPR_FilenamesCSV.R_ script to generate a template for the key in CSV format.
 Fill in the template by opening each TIFF file in ImageJ and noting:
     1. The ideal Rolling-ball-radius (rbr): _Process > Subtract_ Background.
 Choose a pixel value and hit check _Preview_.
 Click _OK_ once you have your value.  _**Note:** We have found that a low rbr of 3-10 works well across all images.
 Once you have selected an rbr for a few of the images the same value can be filled for the others_
-    2. The minimmum threshold value: _Ctrl + Shift + T_.
+    2. The minimum threshold value: _Ctrl + Shift + T_.
 Check _Dark background_ and use the lower adjustement bar to change value.
-Write down ideal minimmum threshold value and close image without applying or saving.
+Write down ideal minimum threshold value and close image without applying or saving.
     3. Average particle size (optional): _Analyze > Set Measurements_ -- Check Area and Limit to Threshold.
 Draw a circle around an isolated mRNA particle using the Oval                selection tool and type 'M' on your keyboard.
 The area will give you the number of pixels with signal.